How Freelancers Can Use Claude Skills to Turn a Discovery Call Into a Statement of Work

 The client can still misread what is included

 Fix: add a deliverable acceptance line under each major deliverable.
-Example: what the client receives, in what format, and what counts as one revision.
+State what the client receives, in what format, and what counts as one revision.

 Sources Checked